 In the past, this often meant scaled-down versions of the storage used by enterprises, but now we live in an era when cloud storage is an increasingly viable option.
-This is particularly relevant to SMEs that lack the IT department resources of larger organisations.
+This is particularly relevant to SMEs, which lack the IT department resources of larger organisations.

-So, what are the ways in which SMEs can turn to cloud storage?
+There are a variety of ways in which SMEs can adopt cloud storage.
 Using the cloud puts budget to operational expenditure and can significantly reduce the capital cost of buying and maintaining storage hardware.
 The question for SMEs is where those benefits can best be applied.

 Public cloud works well with secondary data, like backups.
-Also, file storage for home directories and shared data can be a good cloud storage use case, although issues of security need some thought and planning.
+Also, file storage for home directories and shared data can be a good cloud storage use case, although security needs some thought and planning.

-Traditional core applications (such as databases, ERP) are probably the most difficult to fit to cloud storage.
+Traditional core applications, such as databases and enterprise resource planning, are probably the most difficult to fit to cloud storage.

-On-premise hyper-converged infrastructure can be a good fit, and this removes the need for SAN storage and its associated skills, but, for SMEs that want to modernise their storage infrastructure, there are numerous ways to benefit from cloud storage offerings while combining these with on-premise capacity.
-In this article, we will take a look at some of these.
+On-premise hyper-converged infrastructure can be a good fit, and this removes the need for storage area networks (SANs) and the associated skills.
+For SMEs that want to modernise their storage infrastructure, however, there are numerous ways to benefit from cloud storage offerings while combining these with on-premise capacity.

 Primary storage and secondary: Structured and unstructured